DIRACGrid/diracx-web/packages/extensions/docs/user/generalUsage.md

 # Custom general Usage

-You can define you own `General Usage`.
+You can define your own `General Usage`.